Rachel's Tomb: Early Muslim period

-In the late 7th century, the tomb was marked with a stone pyramid, devoid of any ornamentation.
 During the 10th century, Muqaddasi and other geographers fail to mention the tomb, which indicates that it may have lost importance until the Crusaders revived its veneration.

 Crusader period

 Muhammad al-Idrisi (1154) writes, "Half-way down the road [between Bethlehem and Jerusalem] is the tomb of Rachel (Rahil), the mother of Joseph and of Benjamin, the two sons of Jacob peace upon them all!
 The tomb is covered by twelve stones, and above it is a dome vaulted."
+Pseudo-Beda (12th century) similarly writes "Over her tomb Jacob piled up twelve great stones for a memorial of his twelve sons.
+Her tomb, together with these stones, remains to this day."